 We know that there are areas of Scotland where people face multiple, complex challenges; many have borne the brunt of welfare reforms and increasing pressure on public expenditure as a range of issues increasingly impact people’s everyday lives.

-The People in Place programme is working to reach these communities, areas that historically have accessed very little charitable funding.
+People in Place is working to reach areas that historically have accessed very little charitable funding.
 It is funded by a partnership of Lankelly Chase, Esmée Fairbairn Foundation, Joseph Rowntree Foundation, the Tudor Trust and Corra Foundation, who lead the work.

 To date the work shows that by enabling locally led solutions to local issues, growth through small incremental changes can be achieved with little if any money.
 In the long term, Corra Foundation aims to step back from each community as the place develops and grows in confidence, leaving a legacy of change and a sustainable investment strategy in place.

 People in Place is currently active in eight communities across seven local authorities, these include:

 • Cumnock, East Ayrshire

 • Langlees, Falkirk

 With plans to move into North Lanarkshire and Inverclyde in 2018.